idvoretskyi/gke-wireguard-pihole-stack/SETUP.md

 ### 2. Restrict Network Access

-Edit your `terraform.tfvars` to restrict access to your IP ranges:
+Edit your `tf/terraform.tfvars` to restrict access to your IP ranges:

 ```hcl
 authorized_networks = [